MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 14. Select **Create** at the bottom of the page.

-You have now created a file policy that will continuously scan files saved in OneDrive for Business and SharePoint for credit card information and quarantine them if they are shared inside your organization.
+You have now created a file policy that will continuously scan files saved in OneDrive and SharePoint for credit card information and quarantine them if they are shared inside your organization.

 ### Task 8 - Create a DLP Policy for PowerPlatform